NinaK7/CNN-model-for-molecular-detection/README.md

 The script "pred_AVG.py" presents the steps to follow to obtain a prediction on the averaged model.
 Whereas, the script "pred_MC_dropout.py" shows how to produce results through a Monte Carlo drop out approach.

-A test dataset can be found at : url will come once the paper is accepted
+A test dataset can be found at : url to come